TimeSpirit

 Stand at the entrance to The Macallan Estate and the distillery building reads less like a working production facility and more like a land-form, its grass-covered roof rising from the hillside as if the architects were trying to avoid disturbing the view.
 That restraint dissolves the moment you reach the first floor and step into TimeSpirit.
 Floor-to-ceiling windows frame Speyside in a wide, unbroken sweep, the kind of outlook that makes the room itself feel curated rather than constructed.
 The open kitchen runs along one wall, a whisky wall and a wine cellar occupy the opposite end, and the whole composition has a calculated theatricality that stops well short of spectacle.

 The setting matters to understanding the food.
-This is not a distillery tour add-on or a glorified visitor-centre lunch.
+This is a distillery restaurant, not an add-on to a tour.
 The creative programme here carries the names of Joan, Josep, and Jordi Roca of El Celler de Can Roca-adjacent fame, and their involvement shapes the menu's intellectual ambition.
-TimeSpirit holds a Michelin Plate for both 2024 and 2025, the Guide's signal that cooking is sound and consistent even when a star remains out of reach.
+TimeSpirit holds a Michelin Plate for both 2024 and 2025.
 In the context of Speyside, where serious destination dining at this level is a short list, that credential carries weight.

 The Sourcing Logic Behind the Menu